Revenue already adjusted - Refunds automatically deducted

 As Amazon's API does not provide information about the returned item's condition, Sellics assumes the "worst case scenario" for all refunds, meaning your products cannot be sold anymore.

-Therefore, the cost of goods and (inbound) shipping costs for the orignal ordered unit(s) will still be substracted as costs on the day of the original order.
+Therefore, the cost of goods and (inbound) shipping costs for the orignal ordered unit(s) will still be included in the "return costs" on the day of the original order.